 If you’re not confident while driving on the motorway, it’s a good idea to stick to the left-hand lane as this will allow other motorway users to overtake you.
 If you’re overtaking another car, remember to check your blind spots and indicate before you change lanes so other road users are aware of what you plan on doing.

 Make sure to observe any road signs while you travel as the speed limit can change.

 Make sure to take out new driver insurance

 Just passed your test?
 Make sure to change your insurance over to new driver insurance by giving us a call.

 Did you know we also offer black box insurance without the regular restrictions that come with black boxes, such as curfews?
 Our FluxScore telematics scheme rewards safe driving and could cut your premiums by up to 60% – perfect for young drivers.
-Call us on 0800 089 0855 for a quote or request a callback at a time that suits you.
+Call us on 0800 369 8590 for a quote or request a callback at a time that suits you.